zagui440s/personalCP/6-SQL/README.md

 - [MySQL](https://www.mysql.com/)
 - [MariaDB](https://mariadb.org/)

+In this course we will use PostgreSQL, or Postgres.
+There are meaningful differences between the different relational databases, but, *everything you learn will translate directly into working with MySQL, MariaDB, and other relational databases.*

 ## SQL

 (Structured Query Language) is a domain-specific language used for managing and querying data held in relational database management systems (RDBMS).
 SQL allows you to perform various operations on databases, including: